Hard Seat, Thin Cushion Blues

 Your act has been delayed you could have cried

-It was a neo-punk-melodeon banjo band
+It was a neo-punk banjo bagpipe band

 The sort of act that should be banned

-When you've got the hard seat, thin cushion blues
+You've got the hard seat, thin cushion blues